Entry point for authorization handlers that control access to specific resources.

 @auth.on.threads

-async def check_thread_access(ctx: AuthContext, value: Any) -> bool:
+async def allow_thread_access(ctx: AuthContext, value: Any) -> Auth.types.FilterType:

-# Allow access only to threads created by the user
+# Only allow access to threads owned by the user

 Resource and action specific handler: